LorenzoBaumgratz/Cpp-programs/README.md

-# This repository has all the programs I've done during classes in my second semester
+# This repository has all the programs I've done during classes in my second semester with Cpp